rvojtus/UMLift/docs/developer_documentation.md

 The class `UMLiftMainStandalone` contains the entry point - the `main` method, though which the application can be launched.
 A configuration dialog component is provided by the `ConfigDialog` class.

+We can launch the Standalone application using the following command: `mvn exec:java -pl UMLift-Standalone`.

 ### UMLift Maven Plugin

 The maven plugin provides three Maven Goals, which are specified by the three classes: `EMF2CodeMojo`, `UMLet2CodeMojo`,